dantegates/porter/docs/logging.rst

 In some cases users may want to add the ``porter`` ``request_id`` to their logs to associate their application logs with ``porter``'s default logs.
 This can be accomplished with :meth:`porter.api.request_id`.
-Note that this function should only be while an active request is being handled.
+Note that this function should only be called while an active request is being handled.

 .. code-block:: python